Funding Opportunities: Warner Grants for Sustainable Agriculture

 • Practices and values that promote environmental stewardship and conservation of resources

-• Long-term economic viability of farms and rural communities, and
+• Long-term economic viability of farms and their communities, and

-• Preservation of the quality of life for farm families and support for rural communities.
+• Preservation of the quality of life for farm families and support for their communities.

 Research is intended to identify and publicize sustainable agricultural practices and systems that are profitable, socially responsible, energy-efficient and improve water quality and other environmental concerns relevant to Ohio farmers.

-PI: Laura Lindsey, (Horticulture and Crop Science, OSU) Farmers: Doug and Valerie Kinsman (Archbold, OH)
+PI: Eugene Law, (Horticulture and Crop Science, OSU) Farmer: Eli Dean (Clyde, OH)